webonise/microservices/node-microserver/README.md

   port: 9876   // What port to listen in on
   handler: function(req,res) { res.status(501).json({working:true}); }, // Express middleware
   mountpoint: "/service", // The endpoint where to mount the handler
-  verb: 'all' // Which HTTP method(s) to support: see http://expressjs.com/api.html#app.METHOD });
+  verb: 'all', // Which HTTP method(s) to support: see http://expressjs.com/api.html#app.METHOD
+  multerOpts: undefined // File upload control -- see https://github.com/expressjs/multer
+});
 myService.app // The Express app, for all your customization needs myService.start();